 William Frederick Cody was born on February 26, 1846.
-As a young man, Cody won renown and an indelible nickname for his real, embellished, and imagined exploits on the Great Plains [see footnote].
+As a young man, Cody won renown and an indelible nickname for his real, embellished, and imagined exploits on the Great Plains.
 But it was in Chicago that Buffalo Bill embarked on his celebrated career as a showman extraordinaire.
-Cody was one of a handful of civilian scouts ever awarded the Medal of Honor for courage in battle.
+Cody was among a handful of civilian scouts awarded the Medal of Honor for courage in battle.

 |William F. Cody's Medal of Honor, April 26, 1872|

 Chicago knew the intrepid frontiersman early on.
 The first installment of "Buffalo Bill: The King of Border Men" — the sensational tale by dime-novel fabulist Ned Buntline that brought 23-year-old Cody national fame — appeared on the front page of the Chicago Tribune on December 15, 1869.